ABOUT THE WALLACE GALLERY MORRINSVILLE

 We are open Tuesday - Friday 10am - 3pm (closed Mondays)

 Weekends: 11am - 3pm each day

-Situated in the Waikato, the Wallace Gallery Morrinsville is celebrating ten years as an arts venue showcasing New Zealand art from local, national and international communities across three exhibition spaces.
+A free to visit gallery situated in the Waikato, the Wallace Gallery Morrinsville is celebrating over ten years as an arts venue showcasing New Zealand art from local, national and international communities across three exhibition spaces.